exremtley How to be a General Evaluator

 The Main Duty of the General Evaluator is to Evaluate

-Everything that is not evaluated by another Toastmaster as part of their role, can and should be evaluated by the GE.
+Everything that is not evaluated by another Toastmaster as part of their role, may be evaluated by the GE.

 Instead focus on the evaluations, and how the roles were performed.
 The better the roles are done, the better the meetings will become.
 Good evaluators make great speakers.